xmycroftx/wuh/README.md

 Example usage:

-> wuh show-available
+> wuh show available

 The above statement will show a list of any windows updates available to download from the update catalog

-> wuh show-updated
+> wuh show updated

 This shows a list of the "current" patches on the system, does not show history -- only "isInstalled" items.
 ## Installs/Downloads need to be run in the Administrator context